Back to home

 Best models for anime?

-Flux and GPT Image both respond well; test line-art weight words ("clean lines" vs "soft cel").
+Flux and GPT Image 2 both respond well; test line-art weight words ("clean lines" vs "soft cel").
+Nano Banana 2 helps when you need many quick avatar variants.

 Related Guides